adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 We may not need the full API to solve the problem.
 We may not even be *able* to implement a polyfill because there's just no way to do it.
 This is why context is important.

 We should first look to understand the problem precisely.
-And then solve *that* problem.
-We shouldn't do more than that.
-We rarely need *all* of an API as we'll discuss shortly.
+And then solve *that* problem only.
+We rarely need *all* of an API, which is something we'll discuss shortly.
 With polyfills it's all or nothing.

 ## 5. They come with caveats